BenJam/prct/CUSTOMISATION.md

 ..and add every variable listed in `.env.example`.
 It is safe to give all variables `Production` and `Preview` scope.

-Once you have a production hosting url from Vercel (you can optionally link it to a custom domain that you own), go back to Auth0 and add the production urls to all of the login/callback, etc. origins.
+Once you have a production hosting URL from Vercel (you can optionally link it to a custom domain that you own), go back to Auth0 and add the production URLs in addition to the local URLs for the login, callback, origins, etc.

 ## Getting Started